 Knitting Projects for Winter That You Can Start Now

-Summer may be in full swing, but that doesn't mean that you can't get a head start on your winter knitting projects.
+It might not be winter yet, but that doesn't mean that you can't get a head start on your cold-weather knitting projects.
 Some projects take quite a bit of time to complete.
 And if you like to give the gift of knitting to your friends and family, then getting started in the off-season can help you to manage your project load.
 This way, you won't have to get it all done during the weeks leading up to the holidays.

 Knitting is a relaxing activity, so you can sit on the porch and knit or even do it while you're watching your favorite television shows in the evening.
 It's a great activity for the lazy days of summer, and it helps you to prepare for the winter months ahead.
 The great thing about many of these projects is that beginners can take them on as well.
 For example, the patchwork knit blanket starts with a series of smaller knitted pieces that are later knit together to make a blanket.
 Another blanket follows the same idea: combine several scarves together for a warm and cozy blanket!
 Mittens, gloves, and hats are also perfect for the winter months (and easy enough for beginners).
 Get a primer on how to knit from our handy step-by-step guide.
 You can also try out new stitches and pattern work consulting our tutorials, which is a great resource for knitters of all skill levels.